andrelarocca/altitudeordering/README.md

 # Usage
 To compile this program, simply type on the shell:
-    make
+    `make`

 There are two ways to use this algorithm:

 * 1) Insert graph data manually:
   * - Run the program using `./altitude`
   * - The program will instruct you to type the weight of each edge, e.g.: `Edge between 'c' and 'g': `
-  * - Type `-1` if there's no edge between 'c' and 'g', or the weight of the edge.
+  * - Type `-1` if there's no edge between 'c' and 'g', or the positive integer weight of the edge.
 * 2) Get graph data from input file:
   * - Run the program using `./altitude test.in`
   * - The program will automatically get data from file.